CACAO-2023/CACAO-2023/doc/errors.md

 You can replace these files with the version from the main repository.
 To do that, right click on these files or folders -> Replace with -> Branch, Tag or Reference -> Remote tracking -> select the main repository (not your team repository) -> Replace.
 Then commit and push to your repository.
 Don't close the pull request, it will be automatically updated.

-Note that if the files you changed are not Java files, they will be hidden in the Java perspective of Eclipse.
-To see and edit them, switch to the Resource perspective of Eclipse.
+Note that if the files you changed are not Java files, they will be hidden in the Package Exporer of Eclipse.
+To see and edit them, open the Navigator view of Eclipse.

 ## Compilation or execution error